ocaml/ocaml.org/data/tutorials/lg_04_labels.md

 The `may` function as a whole returns `unit`.
 Notice in each case of the `match` the result is `()`.

-Thus the type of the `may` function is (and you can verify this in the OCaml interactive toplevel if you want):
+Thus the type of the `may` function is (you can verify this in the OCaml interactive toplevel if you want):

 ```ocaml